surfer190/fixes/docs/stoic/50-rules-for-life-daily-stoic.md

 5. Value time more than money and possessions - Senecus
 6. You are a product of your habits - Epictitus
 7. You have the power to have no opinion - if you didn't know it existed you don't need to have an opinion - Epictitus
-8. Own the morning - Have a good day have a good morning, Have a good life have a good day - Marcus Arrailius
+8. Own the morning - Have a good day have a good morning, Have a good life have a good day - Marcus Aurelius
 9. Put the day up for review - Senecus
 10. Don't suffer imagined troubles - Senecus
-11. Try to see the good in people - Marcus Aureilius
+11. Try to see the good in people - Marcus Aurelius
 12. Never be overheard complaining...even to yourself - complaints are for losers they solve nothing - Marcus Aureilius
 13. Two ears, one mouth for a reason - Zeno (Listen more than you talk)
 14. There is always something you can do - some progress - Zeno